near/docs/docs/tutorials/contracts/nfts/5-approval.md

 https://github.com/near-examples/nft-tutorial/blob/5.approval/nft-contract/src/nft_core.rs#L162-L179
 ```

 Finally, you need to add the logic for refunding the approved account IDs in `nft_resolve_transfer`.
-If the the transfer went through, you should refund the owner for the storage being released by resetting the tokens `approved_account_ids` field.
+If the transfer went through, you should refund the owner for the storage being released by resetting the tokens `approved_account_ids` field.
 If, however, you should revert the transfer, it wouldn't be enough to just not refund anybody.
 Since the receiver briefly owned the token, they could have added their own approved account IDs and so you should refund them if they did so.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/5.approval/nft-contract/src/nft_core.rs#L185-L249